The trustee of your Family / Discretionary Trust may be:

 The main disadvantage involved in using a Corporate Trustee incorporated under the Corporations Act Cth.
-(2001) is the up-front + ongoing annual costs.
+(2001) with a Family Trust is the up-front + ongoing annual costs.

 Incorporating a company incorporated under the Corporations Act Cth.
 (2001) can be done online, quickly and cost effectively using a service such as eCompanies (circa $550).